Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

-Crucially, word DAGs do not us allow not to create two different nodes that represent the same word -- these would be problematic since we have to enumerate without repetition. \begin{factrep} There are no two different nodes in a word DAG that represent the same word. \end{factrep} \begin{proof} Let us write $G = (V,\eta,\rout)$.
+\begin{factrep} There are no two different nodes in a word DAG that represent the same word. \end{factrep} \begin{proof} Let us write $G = (V,\eta,\rout)$.
 Assume by way of contradiction that some word~$w$ is represented by two distinct nodes~$n_1\neq n_2$ of the word DAG, and take~$|w|$ to be minimal.
 Then~$w$ cannot be the empty word because~$\rout$ is the only node reachable by a empty path from~$\rout$, so that $n_1 \neq \rout$ and $n_2 \neq \rout$.
 Thus, we can write~$w$ as~$w=aw'$ for~$a\in \Sigma$.
 Now, consider the~$\pushL(a)$-predecessors~$n'_1$ and~$n'_2$ of~$n_1$ and~$n_2$, respectively (which must exist because~$n_1$ and~$n_2$ are not~$\rout$).
 Then, taking any path from~$\rout$ to~$n'_1$ (resp., to~$n'_2$) and continuing it to a path to~$n_1$ (resp., to~$n_2$), we know that $n_1$ (resp., $n_2$) must represent~$w'$.
 As $|w'| < |w|$, by minimality of~$w$, we must have $n_1' = n_2'$.
 But then this node has two distinct successors $n_1$ and $n_2$ for the same label $\pushL(a)$, a contradiction. \end{proof}

 We can then show the following theorem, intuitively saying that we can discover all the words of the language by only visiting words that are not too far from it: